Guichaguri/jatg/README.md

 ## Setting Up

 1. Create the `templates.json` configuration file
-2. Create your template files
+2. Create your template files (the filenames can end with .template, which will be removed from the generated file)
 3. Generate the files by running `jatg`

 ## Configuration